th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/_index.md

     icon: mdi-account
 ---

-This section describes full th2 deployment.
-It has information on how to configure Kubernetes environment for th2 and set up th2 components.
+This section provides detailed instructions on how to install and configure th2 as a full-capability Kubernetes cluster.

 <!--more-->